Blueprint

 Calculating Income For Union or Skilled Trades

-How do I determine income for union workers?
 Determining income for union workers comes with unique challenges.
 Unlike conventional employment, these workers typically take on a series of short-term assignments.
 They don’t job-hop in the traditional sense; rather, they’re dispatched by their union halls to work on projects, moving from one to the next as assignments are completed.
 You’ll commonly see electricians, welders, carpenters, and other construction laborers in this group.
-Union-based work extends beyond
+Union-based work extends beyond construction.
+Generally, when one project ends, another is

 Read More »